bfidatadigipres/BFI_scripts/README.md

 # Script Overview

-The scripts are broken into different sub-directories which links the contents, sometime directly and sometimes generally.
+The scripts are broken into different sub-directories which links the contents, sometimes directly and sometimes generally.
 A short overview of the directory is provided followed by a brief description of each script and their relationship, if any.
-Please visit the scripts themselves for more information found in the notes within the code.
+Please visit the scripts themselves for more information found in the comments within the code.

 Any additional software/hardware needed for the operation of the scripts within their directory will be quickly noted at the top of each directory, if different to those listed in the [Install dependencies](###-Install-dependencies) section.

 ## access_copy_creation

 This directory contains the code that creates proxy access copies of all video and image items ingested into the BFI National Archive Digital Preservation Infrastructure (DPI).
 There are two Python scripts and two Bash launch scripts.
-They are genarally identical but one set of scripts run against our off-air TV collection which generates approximately 500 video files a day and so has a couple of different features to accommodate this.
+They are generally identical but one set of scripts runs against our off-air TV dataset which generates approximately 500 video files a day and so has a couple of different features to accommodate this.

 Dependencies:
 [FFmpeg open-source video encoder/decoder, muxer and streaming tool.](https://ffmpeg.org)